apache/druid/docs/querying/filters.md

 The null filter is a partial replacement for the selector filter.
 It is dedicated to matching NULL values.

-Druid's SQL planner uses the null filter by default instead of selector filter whenever `druid.generic.useDefaultValueForNull=false`, or if `sqlUseBoundAndSelectors` is set to false on the [SQL query context](./sql-query-context.md).
+Druid's SQL planner uses the null filter by default instead of selector filter unless `sqlUseBoundAndSelectors` is set to true on the [SQL query context](./sql-query-context.md).

 | Property | Description | Required |
 | -------- | ----------- | -------- |